PvPClt/project/album_en.md

 ![](Images/En_Album_57.jpg)

+Russia, Moscow, the Kremlin, the President’s office.
-Putin's office in the Kremlin.
-Seated at the table are: Putin and Mikhail Kovalchuk, an old friend of his, now overseeing research in life extension and slowing aging.
+Seated at the table are: the Russian president, Vladimir Putin, and Mikhail Kovalchuk, an old friend of his, now overseeing research in life extension and slowing aging.

 **Putin** (almost affectionately):